vaibhavbhwsr/vaibhavbhwsr/README.md

 - 👋 Hi, I’m @Vaibhav Bhawsar
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently a Python Developer
-- 💞️ I’m looking to collaborate on Django Project
+- 💞️ I love to explore Python, DevOps and DevSecOps Projects with best practices and performance.
-- 📫 To reach, Mail me Vaibhav.bhawsar.77@gmail.com
+- 📫 To reach, Mail me Vaibavbhwsr11@gmail.com

 <!---
 vaibhavbhwsr/vaibhavbhwsr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.